|

 substance |

-is more than one Life; that material history is as real and living as spiritual
+there is more than one Life; that material history is as real and living as

-history; that mortal error is as conclusively mental as immortal Truth; and
+spiritual history; that mortal error is as conclusively mental as immortal

-that there are two separate, antagonistic entities and beings, two powers,
+Truth; and that there are two separate, antagonistic entities and beings, two

-namely, Spirit and matter, resulting in a third person (mortal man) who carries
+powers, namely, Spirit and matter, resulting in a third person (mortal man) who

-out the delusions of sin, sickness, and death.
-The first power is admitted to
+carries out the delusions of sin, sickness, and death.
+The first power is

-be good, an intelligence or Mind called God.
-The so-called second power, evil,
+admitted to be good, an intelligence or Mind called God.
+The so-called second

-is the unlikeness of good.
-It cannot therefore be mind, though so called.
-The
+power, evil, is the unlikeness of good.
+It cannot therefore be mind, though so

-third power, mortal man, is a supposed mixture of the first and second
+called.
+The third power, mortal man, is a supposed mixture of the first and

-antagonistic powers, intelligence and non-intelligence, of Spirit and matter.
+second antagonistic powers, intelligence and non-intelligence, of Spirit and

 Unscientific theories |

-the test of Science.
+stand the test of Science.
 Judging them by their fruits, they are corrupt.
-When will
+When

 intelligence?
 False and self-assertive theories have given sinners the notion